Ariadne: Family

-Ariadne was the daughter of Minos, the King of Crete and son of Zeus, and of Pasiphaë, Minos' queen and daughter of Helios.
-Others denominated her mother "Crete", daughter of Asterius, the husband and King of Europa.
+Ariadne was the daughter of Minos, the King of Crete and son of Zeus and Europa, and of Pasiphaë, Minos's queen and daughter of Helios and Perse.
+Others denominated her mother Crete, daughter of Asterius, the king of Crete and husband of Europa.

 Ariadne was the sister of Acacallis, Androgeus, Deucalion, Phaedra, Glaucus, Xenodice, and Catreus.
-Through her mother, Pasiphaë, she was also the half-sister of the Minotaur.
+Through her mother, Pasiphaë, she was also the half-sister of the Minotaur (who was known in Crete as Asterion).

-Ariadne married Dionysus and became the mother of Oenopion, the personification of wine, Staphylus, who was associated with grapes, Thoas, Peparethus, Phanus, Eurymedon, Phliasus, Ceramus, Maron, Euanthes, Latramys, Tauropolis, Enyeus and Eunous.
+Ariadne married Dionysus and became the mother of Oenopion, the personification of wine, Staphylus, who was associated with grapes, as well as Thoas, Peparethus, Eurymedon, Phliasus, Ceramus, Maron, Euanthes, Latramys, and Tauropolis.

 Mythology

-Minos put Ariadne in charge of the labyrinth where sacrifices were made as part of reparations either to Poseidon or Athena, depending on the version of the myth; later, she helped Theseus conquer the Minotaur and save the victims from sacrifice.
+Minos put Ariadne in charge of the labyrinth where sacrifices were made as part of reparations either to Poseidon or Athena, depending on the version of the myth; later, she helped Theseus conquer the Minotaur and save the children from sacrifice.
 In other narrations she was the bride of Dionysus, her status as mortal or divine varying in those accounts.